Cris-Moran/arcade-locator/README.md

     - (Delete) Delete a comment
 - Profile Screen
     - (Read/GET) Read user information
-    - (Update/PUT) User can update profile info, including username, password, and profile image
+    - (Update/PUT) User can update profileModel info, including username, password, and profileModel image
     - (Delete) User can delete their account
 - [OPTIONAL: List endpoints if using existing API such as Yelp]